fastify/fastify/docs/Server.md

       return {
         addSchema (inputSchema) {
-          // this function must store the schema added by the user, when fastify.addSchema() is called },
+          // This function must store the schema added by the user.
+          // This function is invoked when `fastify.addSchema()` is called.
+        },
         getSchema (schema$id) {
-          // this function must return the schema searched by the user, when fastify.getSchema(id) is called return aSchema
+          // This function must return the raw schema requested by the `schema$id`.
+          // This function is invoked when `fastify.getSchema(id)` is called. return aSchema
         },
         getSchemas () {